Oxindole: Formation and reactions

 Oxindole is derived in nature from tryptophan, formed by gut bacteria ("normal flora").
 It is normally metabolized and detoxified from the body by the liver.
 In excess, it can cause sedation, muscle weakness, hypotension, and coma.
 Patients with hepatic encephalopathy have been recorded to have elevated serum oxindole levels.

 Treatment with phosphorus pentasulfide gives the thione.

 Oxindoles

-Beyond, the parent compound, oxindoles include many compounds.
-One example is 3-methyloxindole.
+Beyond the parent compound, the oxindole structure is present in many compounds including, for example, rhynchophylline, 3-methyloxindole, and semaxanib.